blue and white smoke illustration

 The summer of your student's Junior to Senior year is the time when we begin the admissions process together.
 We require all students to budget five weeks during this summer to work with EduPlan.
 This intensive program is designed to kickstart the college application process.

-All students of South Florida will be required to come to the office during these designated five weeks from 9.30 am to 12.30 pm.
-All other students must attend virtual one-on-one sessions to work with Team EduPlan in the afternoons.
+All students of South Florida will be required to come to the office during these five designated weeks from 9.30 am to 12.30 pm.
+All other students are required to attend virtual one-on-one sessions with Team EduPlan in the afternoons.
 These five weeks do not have to be consecutive but must be completed between June and August.

-It is mandatory for all EduPlan students to designate this time over the summer to work on their college applications.
+All EduPlan students are required to dedicate time over the summer to work on their college applications.

 HOW TO HELP YOUR STUDENT?

-The college application journey is not stressful for students only - it can be overwhelming for parents too.
+The college application journey is not just stressful for students - it can also be overwhelming for parents.
 From navigating deadlines and admission requirements to managing your child's expectations and emotions, the process requires patience, support, and a clear strategy.